 SPA 131.
-FUNCTIONAL ELEMENTARY SPANISH I. This course is designed to develop a basic level of competence in understanding and an acceptable level of competence in communicating in standard Spanish.
-Its learning activities draw upon the broad range of state-of-art facilities and techniques, including videos, computer-assisted language practice and multi-media supported drills.
+FUNCTIONAL ELEMENTARY SPANISH I. This course is designed to develop a basic level of competence in understanding and an acceptable level of competence in communicating in Spanish.
+Its learning activities draw upon a broad range of state-of-art facilities and techniques, including videos, computer-assisted language practice and multi-media supported activities.
 This first course lays the foundation in phonology, vocabulary and grammar for effective command of the other two in this sequence.
 (F, S, SUM).
 4 credits

 SPA 132.
 FUNCTIONAL ELEMENTARY SPANISH II.
 This course is designed to develop in the second language learner a higher elementary level of competence in understanding and communicating orally and in writing standard Spanish.
 The learning program is based on state-of-the-art videos, computer-assisted language activities and practice provided by multi-media resources.
 This second course builds upon the foundation laid by the introductory elementary course and continues to develop phonology, vocabulary and grammar in preparation for the intermediate and more advanced stages of the language.
 The development of language functions moves from ritualistic expressions to more complex usages in conversation.
-Prerequisite: SPA 131 or successful completion of the appropriate CLEP test.
+Prerequisite: SPA 131 or successful completion of the appropriate placement test.
 (F, S, SUM).

 SPA 141.
-ALTERNATE FUNCTIONAL ELEMENTARY SPANISH I. This course is designed for students who have had previous knowledge of Spanish and who wish to develop a higher level of oral competency in the language, have a greater command of grammar and a broader grasp of the Hispanic cultural dimension.
-3 credits
+ALTERNATE FUNCTIONAL ELEMENTARY SPANISH I. This course is designed for students who have previous knowledge of Spanish and who wish to develop a higher level of competence in the language, a greater command of grammar, and a broader grasp of the Hispanic or Latino culture.

 SPA 231.
 INTERMEDIATE SPANISH.
-Grammar review, drills in translation, intensive practice in hearing and in speaking Spanish.
+Grammar review, intensive practice in listening, speaking, reading, writing, and culture.
 Practical vocabulary and conversation will be stressed.
-Prerequisite: SPA 132 or successful completion of the appropriate CLEP test.
+Prerequisite: SPA 132 or successful completion of the appropriate placement test.
 (F, S, SUM).
 4 credits

 SPA 235.
 SPANISH FOR LAW ENFORCEMENT.
-This is an intermediate Spanish course designed to strengthen students' knowledge of basic Spanish and add the concepts of the intermediate class while at the same time providing vocabulary specific to law enforcement agents.
+This is an intermediate Spanish course designed to strengthen students' knowledge of basic Spanish while providing vocabulary specific to law enforcement agents.
 Through skits and role-play, students will be placed in situations where they will use the vocabulary learned to carry out certain functions performed by law enforcement agents.
-Prerequisites: CJU 110, SPA 131 and 132.
+Prerequisites: CJU 110, SPA 131 and 132, or 141, or successful completion of the appropriate placement test.
 4 credits

 SPA 305.
 ORAL SPANISH.
 Conducted entirely in Spanish.
 Intensive oral practice; pronunciation, vocabulary, reading, comprehension, conversation, short speeches and group discussion.
 Some use of audio aids.
-Prerequisite: Any 200 level course or successful completion of the appropriate CLEP test.
+Prerequisite: Any 200 level course or successful completion of the appropriate placement test.
+3 credits

 SPA 306.
 ADVANCED CONVERSATION.
 Conducted entirely in Spanish, and designed to develop fluency and correctness in the spoken language by means of prepared and impromptu discussions on topics of cultural and current interest.
-Prerequisite: Any 200 level course or successful completion of the appropriate CLEP test.
+Prerequisite: Any 200 level course or successful completion of the appropriate placement test.
 3 credits

 SPA 311.
 ROMANCE LINGUISTICS.
 A groundwork is laid for studies in the development of the Romance languages.
 Some essential and practical concepts and applications of descriptive linguistics are studied.
 Methodologies for recording and analyzing languages are explored.
 Reading and reports are initiated on the histories of the Spanish language.
-Prerequisite: Any 200 level course or successful completion of the appropriate CLEP test.
-3 credits
+Prerequisite: Any 200 level course or successful completion of the appropriate placement test.
+3 credits origins and language change are evaluated, particularly in the light of creole developments.
+Prerequisite: SPA 311.

 SPA 312.
 ROMANCE LINGUISTICS.
 The development of grammatical structures and lexicons of Spanish out of the Latin language is the subject of detailed study.
 The roles of sociolinguistics contact phenomena are also brought into perspective as agents of language change.
-Theories on language origins and language change are evaluated, particularly in the light of creole developments.
-Prerequisite: SPA 311.
-3 credits
+Theories on language